-The lessons and activities in this guide are driven by the Common Core State Standards for English Language Arts & Literacy in History/Social Studies, Science, and Technical Subjects (2010) which help ensure that all students are college and career ready in literacy no later than the end of high school.
-The College and Career Readiness (CCR) Standards in Reading, Writing, Speaking and Listening, and Language define general, cross-disciplinary literacy expectations that must be met for students to be prepared to enter college and workforce training programs ready to succeed.
+The lessons and activities found within are guided by the Ohio Learning Standards (2017) in English Language Arts.
+The College and Career Readiness (CCR) Anchor Standards in Reading, Writing, Speaking and Listening, and Language define general, cross-disciplinary literacy expectations that must be met for students to be prepared to enter college and workforce training programs ready to succeed.
 21st century skills of creativity, critical thinking and collaboration are embedded in the process of bringing the page to the stage.
-Seeing live theater encourages students to read, develop critical and creative thinking and to be curious about the world around them.
+Seeing live theater encourages students to read, develop critical and creative thinking skills and to be curious about the world around them.
 This Teacher Resource Guide includes background information, questions, and activities that can stand alone or work as building blocks toward the creation of a complete unit of classroom work.

-Community engagement and education programs at Playhouse Square are made possible by the generous support of foundations, corporations and donors.
+Community engagement and education programs at Playhouse Square are made possible by the generous support of foundations, corporations and departs